-23 Background
+20 Background

-- 23.1 This policy sets out the framework for determining pay for support staff.
+- This policy sets out the framework for determining pay for support staff.
 It has been developed to comply with current legislation and the requirements of the Local Government Services National Agreement on Pay and Conditions of Service (the "Green Book").
 It should be used in conjunction with the Green Book and guidance published by Truro and Penwith Academy Trust.
-In the event of any inadvertent contradictions, the Green Book and TPAT's guidance will take precedence. - 23.2 Pay decisions at this School are made by the Local Governing Body which has delegated certain responsibilities and decision-making powers to the Pay Committee.
-The Pay Committee is responsible for the establishment and review of the Pay Policy for Support Staff, subject to approval of the LGB, and has full authority to take pay decisions on behalf of the LGB in accordance with this Policy.
-The Executive Headteacher/Headteacher is responsible for advising the Pay Committee on its decisions. - 23.3 The LGB should review the policy each year, or when other changes occur to the Green Book to ensure that it reflects the latest position. - 23.4 In determining pay levels for support staff, in accordance with TPAT's suite of general job descriptions, the LGB should also ensure these are set in accordance with the School's staffing structure.
+In the event of any inadvertent contradictions, the Green Book and TPAT's guidance will take precedence. - 20.2 Pay decisions at this School are made by the Headteacher.
+The Headteacher is responsible for the establishment and review of the Pay Policy for Support Staff, and has full authority to take pay decisions in accordance with this Policy. - The Headteacher should review the policy each year, or when other changes occur to the Green Book to ensure that it reflects the latest position. - 20.4 In determining pay levels for support staff, in accordance with TPAT's suite of general job descriptions, the Headteacher should also ensure these are set in accordance with the School's staffing structure.

-24 Payment of Support Staff Salary
+21 Payment of Support Staff Salary

-- 24.1 The Local Governing Body (LGB) has adopted the pay scales shown at Appendix 10 for Support Staff posts. - 24.2 Full time is considered to be 37 hours per week over 52.14 weeks per year.
-If a member of staff's contract is for less than those hours or paid weeks, the salary will be proportionately reduced. - 24.3 Points 1, 2, 3 and 4 are the National Living/Minimum Wage and will therefore increase each April with the national pay award. - 24.4 In order to apply a consistent approach to the determination of all support staff salaries, the Trust will review support staff salaries, apart from those that equate to the National Living/Minimum Wage, on 1 September each year. - 24.5 Any breaks including the lunchtime break will be unpaid. - 24.6 TPAT will issue to all members of staff an annual salary statement that details the individual's salary point, any allowances, any safeguarded pay and any future performance review targets.
+- The School has adopted the pay scales shown at Appendix 7 for Support Staff posts. - 21.2 Full time is considered to be 37 hours per week over 52.14 weeks per year.
+If a member of staff's contract is for less than those hours or paid weeks, the salary will be proportionately reduced. - 21.3 Points 1, 2, 3 and 4 are the National Living/Minimum Wage and will therefore increase each April with the national pay award. - In order to apply a consistent approach to the determination of all support staff salaries, the Trust will review support staff salaries, apart from those that equate to the National Living/Minimum Wage, on 1 September each year. - 21.5 Any breaks including the lunchtime break will be unpaid. - 21.6 TPAT will issue to all members of staff an annual salary statement that details the individual's salary point, any allowances and any pay protection.

-25 Pay Determination - Job Descriptions
+22 Pay Determination - Job Descriptions

-25.1 The Pay Committee will determine the job descriptions, pay and grading of support staff within the framework of grades used by Truro and Penwith Academy Trust.

-- 25.2 The job descriptions ensure that grades for jobs are decided objectively and fairly and must be applied to all Green Book staff.
-It is important to grade jobs appropriately to maintain morale among colleagues and to avoid unnecessary expenditure of School budgets, loss of valued employees and the risk of equal pay claims. - 25.3 TPAT HR will use a systematic process for defining the relative salary of jobs within TPAT Schools.
+- The Headteacher will determine the job descriptions, and pay of support staff within the framework of grades used by Truro and Penwith Academy Trust. - The job descriptions ensure that salary points for jobs are decided objectively and fairly and must be applied to all Green Book staff. - TPAT HR will use a systematic process for defining the relative salary of jobs within TPAT Schools.
 This will be undertaken by comparing jobs of different sorts within TPAT.
 It does not compare jobs with other organisations.
 The demands of the job are assessed and assigned a level.
-The School Support Staff job descriptions are available on Connect.
+The School Support Staff job descriptions are available on the intranet.
 Should a unique job role be required, the Executive Headteacher/Headteacher will submit a draft job description and person specification to HR to evaluate the value of the job and appropriate pay point, pay and conditions.

-26 Pay Determination for Support Staff
+23 Pay Determination for Support Staff